llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  symbol, with leading and trailing whitespace ignored, as is anything following a '#'.
 Can be specified multiple times to read names from multiple files.

+.. option:: --ignore-symbol <symbol>

+ Do not change parameters of symbol <symbol> when executing other options that can change the symbol's name, binding or visibility

+.. option:: --ignore-symbols <filename>

+ Reads a list of symbols from <filename> and runs as if --ignore-symbol=<symbol>
+ is set for each one. <filename> contains one symbol per line and may contain comments beginning with '#'.
+Leading and trailing whitespace is stripped from each line.
+May be repeated to read symbols from many files.

 .. option:: --input-target <format>, -I

  Read the input as the specified format.
 See `SUPPORTED FORMATS`_ for a list of